by Kelly Dorfman, MS, LND, Co-Founder, Developmental Delay Resources

 Many months and dollars later, anxious parents are often told their child is medically normal, when the child seems anything but.
 As one father recently expressed it, “I am completely depressed.”

 With the number of youngsters with delays increasing, new and fascinating tests, covering a broad range of theories and possibilities, are becoming available.
 These tools may explain the elusive nature of the metabolic imbalances affecting children with delays. . . but how is a parent to decide which test to try?

 Start by asking five basic questions:

 1. Will the results help diagnose the problem or define a treatment plan?

 Ask why a test is being suggested and how the results will be used to prescribe treatment.
 Screening for gluten/casein sensitivity, for example, is a good choice if parents cannot decide if they want to try a restrictive diet.
 Strong positive results encourage reluctant family members to support such an effort.

 2. If the results show an imbalance is a course of action available. and am I willing to consider it?

 Because PDD-NOS and autism often have an immunological component, detailed immune system testing has become fashionable.
-The therapies available to treat severe imbalances or immunization damage can be controversial, expensive and difficult to access.
+The therapies available to treat severe imbalances can be controversial, expensive and difficult to access.
 Before testing, explore your treatment options.

-If you cannot or will not pursue the available remedies (such as gamma globulin infusions), consider whether the results can help you avoid further problems, such as those that may be caused by upcoming immunizations.
+If you cannot or will not pursue the available remedies (such as gamma globulin infusions), consider whether the results can help you avoid further problems.
 If the results will neither lead to a metabolic therapy nor prevent future trouble, the funds may be better used for treatment such as occupational, play or vision therapy.